The Room Divider: Room Zoning On A Budget

 Check out our 'Should You Out A Rug Under A Dining Table' blog!

-Another budget-friendly way to break up your space is to add vertical dividers and shelving is a great way to do this.
-Opt for open frame shelving without a back if you can to still let light through and avoid making the room feel small.
-Also, keep whatever you store on your shelves tidy to avoid an oppressive over-cluttered feel.
-Low-level shelving can still create physical breaks in the room and create zones.
-But taller shelving can create the illusion of more defined rooms within rooms - great if you need to have an office space in your bedroom.
+Another budget-friendly way to break up your space is to add vertical dividers.
+Shelving and storage furniture is a great way to do this.
+For taller shelving, opt for open frame shelving without a back if you can to still let light through and avoid making the room feel small.
+Lower level sideboards and console tables also act as great room dividers behind sofas.

-Another way to add vertical boundaries in an open-plan space!
+Another way to add vertical boundaries in an open-plan space is with plants and tall floor mirrors!
 Plants are very on-trend in interior design and can add calm and nature to your room.
 A tall leafy monstera, smaller ferns on an open frame shelving unit, a full living plant wall or just a few hanging plants can create some gorgeous room zoning that softens harsh straight edges.
-Be mindful not to go overboard in smaller spaces, though, as this can make the room feel even smaller and more chaotic.
+Adding in some reflective floor mirrors will help a space feel larger.

 A breakfast bar can add that physical break and transition in your room that create distinct areas.
 You could put your more formal dining table on one side, and keep all the cooking and utilities on the other side of a breakfast bar.
 Couple with some bar chairs for informal dining or even workspace and you've created a dining room 'zone' within your open-plan kitchen-diner that can help the space feel more cohesive and defined.